Frequently Asked Questions

 How much do wedding flowers cost?

 Most wedding budget planners suggest reserving 10-20% of your overall budget to be apportioned to your flowers.
 If you're only interested in bridal party and family flowers, then you can expect to be on the lower end of that range, or if having flowers everywhere is really important to you, then you may want to budget higher than that.
-My average client spends $2500 on her wedding flowers including florals for the bridal party, family, some ceremony decor, and reception decor.
-Stone House Creative has provided wedding florals at budgets as low as $500 and upwards of $10,000, though we do request a minimum budget of $2000 for full service wedding florals in the high season (June through September), and our Intimate Wedding Package is just $550.
+My clients spend an average of $3000 on their wedding flowers including florals for the bridal party, family, and ceremony and reception decor.
+Stone House Creative has provided wedding florals at budgets as low as $500 and upwards of $10,000, though we do request a minimum budget of $2000 for full service wedding florals and generally suggest a budget of $3000 - $4000 for the detailed look our clients typically desire.

 Do you offer centrepiece and decor rentals?

 Absolutely!
 I love to create floral designs for your entire wedding, including bridal party flowers, family flowers, and decor for both the ceremony and the reception.
 I offer a range of unique centrepiece and decor rentals to my clients, helping you to perfect your wedding vision.
-These include a range of glass containers, stone containers, wood containers, stem vases, and metallics (gold, bronze, silver, mercury glass, copper) along with candle holders and votives.
+These include a range of glass containers, stone containers, wood containers, stem vases, and metallics (gold, bronze, black, mercury glass, copper) along with candle holders and votives.

 Do you include delivery and setup?

 Yes!
 Depending on the schedule of your wedding day, I can offer delivery of your bridal party and family flowers, along with set up of all of your decor pieces at the ceremony and reception venues.
 Fees are determined based on where your venue is located, and the intensity of the instal needed.
-We can also arrange for pick up, from my North Kildonan-based studio.
+We can also arrange for pick up, from my North Kildonan-based studio without charge.